What Are Asthma Flare-Ups?

-Left untreated, a flare-up can last for several hours or even several days.
-Quick-relief medicines (also called rescue or fast-acting medicines) often take care of the symptoms pretty quickly.
-A person should feel better once the flare-up ends, although it can take several days to completely go away.
+If not treated, a flare-up can last for several hours or even days.
+Quick-relief medicines (also called rescue medicines or fast-acting medicines) often stop the symptoms pretty quickly.
+A person should feel better once the flare-up ends, although this can take several days, especially if a viral infection was the trigger.

 - throat clearing

 - restless sleep or coughing that prevents sleep

 - mild chest tightness or wheezing

 If the flare-up is severe, a kid might:

 - struggle to breathe or have fast breathing even when sitting still

 - be unable to speak more than a few words at a time without pausing